apache/arrow/docs/source/cpp/streaming_execution.rst

 This operation provides the ability to guarantee the ordering of the stream by providing the :class:`arrow::compute::OrderBySinkNodeOptions`.
-Here the :class:`arrow::compute::SortOptions` are provided to define which columns are used for sorting and under which criterion.
+Here the :class:`arrow::compute::SortOptions` are provided to define which columns are used for sorting and whether to sort by ascending or descending values.

 Example::